Tips for Taps Blog

 How Can You Remove Trihalomethanes at Home?

 Because there are so many different treatment products on the market, it is difficult to give a blanket statement about removal of THMs with home treatment products.
-In general, the easiest way to reduce THM’s in your tap water is to consider buying a National Science Foundation certified carbon filter for your drinking water at home.
-Both POU and POE systems—like pitcher filters or whole-home filtration systems—are effective options, as long as the filter is rated with the NSF/ANSI Standard 53 Certification.
+In general, the easiest way to reduce THM’s in your tap water is to consider buying a National Science Foundation certified carbon filter for your drinking water at home; ensure that it is certified specifically under the NSF/ANSI Standard 53 Certification for THMs.
+Point-of-entry systems are recommended in order to protect you both from ingesting THMs as well as inhaling them, for example while doing the dishes or showering.

 If you have a question about a particular treatment product, come to our website and ask us!